Elara6331/site/content/projects/lure.md

 ## About

-[LURE](https://lure.arsenm.dev/) is a major project that I am currently working on.
+[LURE](https://lure.elara.ws/) is a major project that I'm currently working on.
 It allows Linux users to install software not otherwise available in their distro's repositories.
 It functions in a similar manner to Arch Linux's AUR, but works for any supported distro.

 ## How it works